HannesP/simple-persistence/README.md

 ## Goal

-To completely separate persistence operation from business logic.
+To completely separate persistence operations from business logic.

 ## Concepts